 On the other hand, the study of phonon spectral weight emphasizes that the additional insight on the character of excitations may be obtained by identifying the phonon production contribution.
 In particular, in the adiabatic limit, the calculated phonon production confirms that the LFE is associated with the harmonic lattice vibrations, softened by the electron screening.
 On contrary, in the antiadiabatic limit, the phonon production effect is of a different origin, being associated with the LFE plasmon-like mode, indicating that due to the EPI the cloud of virtual phonons accompanies the plasma oscillations.

-As a final remark, our findings suggest that EELS measurements are in principal a powerful experimental tool to detect the HFE, while the neutron inelastic scattering excels in capturing the LFE.
-This highlights the complementarity of EELS and phonon spectra, and advantages of studies of phonon-plasmon coupled systems when both are experimentally accessible.
+As a final remark, our findings suggest that EELS measurement is in principal a powerful experimental tool to detect the HFE's dispersion, while the neutron inelastic scattering excels in capturing the LFE's dispersion.
+This highlights the complementarity of the EELS and the phonon spectra, and the advantages of studies of phonon-plasmon coupled systems when the both are experimentally accessible.

 \begin{widetext}